manoharuss/openstreetmap-minutely-with-kafka/README.md

 ```

-### Start the ZooKeeper service from the local directory.
+## Start the ZooKeeper service

 ### Note: Soon, ZooKeeper may no longer be required by Apache Kafka in newer versions.

-Open a new terminal session and create a Zookeeper session.
+Since Kafka runs on Zookeeper, we need to start the Zookeeper service in the background in a terminal session.
+Open a new terminal session and create a Zookeeper session with below command.

 ```sh
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```

-### Start Apache Kafka service
+## Start Apache Kafka service

-Open a new terminal session and start the Kafka broker service
+Similarly, open a new terminal session and start the Kafka broker service.

 ```sh
 bin/kafka-server-start.sh config/server.properties
 ```

-### Start a Apache Kafka Topic and expose the Kafka Server through a local port number
+## Start a Kafka Topic and expose the bootstrap Server through a localport

-Open a new terminal session and with below command, we create a new topic.
+Open a new terminal session and with below command, we can create a new topic.
 Note that, at this point, we can rename the topic to any name.
 In this case, we are using openstreetmap-minutely as the topic name for example.

-Input parameters.
+Required input parameters.
 - Partition count: We also have to provide a partition count, in this example, I am choosing to give 10.
 Rule of thumb is to use partition count between 10-10000.
-- Replication factor: Replication factor defines the number of distributed copies of a topic in a Kafka cluster.
+- Replication factor: Replication factor defines the number of distributed backup copies of a topic in a Kafka cluster.
 Replication factor can be defined at topic level and since this is an example repository that does not run on Cluster but only runs in a single node, I am using 1.

 ```sh
 bin/kafka-topics.sh --create --topic openstreetmap-minutely --bootstrap-server localhost:9092 --partitions 10 --replication-factor 1
 ```

-A successful creationg of a topic returns a log output like below.
+A successful creation of a topic returns a log output like below.
 ```log
 # Created topic openstreetmap-minutely.
 ```